nomad-coe/nomad-parser-cp2k/README.md

 code has to be changed.

 Currently implemented engines that could be reused (not tested properly yet):
+- AtomsEngine: For reading various atomic coordinate files.
+Currently uses ASE to read the files.
 - RegexEngine: For parsing text files with regular expressions.
 Uses the re2 library if available (falls back to default python regex implementation if re2 not found).
-- XYZEngine: For parsing XYZ files and files with similar structure.
+- CSVEngine: For parsing CSV-like files.
 Has a very flexible nature as you can specify comments, column delimiters, column indices and the patterns used to separate different configurations.
 - XMLEngine: For parsing XML files using XPath syntax.